Updated: April 17, 2026

 Private and international schools, on the other hand, offer education in different languages such as English, French, and German.
 These schools typically follow the curriculum from the originating country.
 International schools in Lagos include Barlavento International Primary School, Vale Verde International School, and Nobel Algarve British International School.

-Although not located directly in Lagos, higher education institutions are not far away either.
+One of the main benefits of living in Lagos, Portugal, as an American is the cheaper, yet top-quality higher education.
+Although not located directly in Lagos, there are renowned universities and colleges nearby.
 These include the University of Algarve (about an hour away) and the Polytechnic Institute of the Algarve, which offer a range of undergraduate and graduate programs in various fields of study.

 Retiring in Lagos